Transitional cell carcinoma of the bladder; Urothelial cancer

 Calling your health care provider

-Call your health care provider if you have blood in your urine or other symptoms of bladder cancer, including:
+Call your health care provider or go for bladder cancer online consultation at Uro-Oncology Clinic, and get done with urinary bladder cancer surgery in Mumbai, India, if you have blood in your urine or other symptoms of bladder cancer, including:

 - Frequent urination